ygfalcon/Solsniper-zero/README.md

 token using supported protocols (e.g. Solend), execute the swap chain and repay the loan within the same transaction.
 You must supply the required protocol accounts and understand that failed repayment reverts the entire transaction.
+The arbitrage path search now factors this flash-loan amount into the expected profit calculation so routes are ranked based on the borrowed size.

    The `AgentManager` loads the agents listed under `agents` and applies any weights defined in the `agent_weights` table.
 When `dynamic_weights` is set